dawit-design/Boston-Eat/README.md

 ## Project Description

-creating web app for boston eatery that can be accssible by catagories, locations and ratings using zomato api.
+web app for boston eatery that can be accessible by catagories, locations and ratings using zomato api.

 ## API and Data Sample
 I am using Zomato api